Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

    1) Vehicles used for experiments whose purpose is to keep up with technical progress and improve road safety;
    1) Vehicles of a special form or type, or which are used for particular purposes under special conditions;
    1) Vehicles adapted for use by handicapped persons.
-1. Contracting Parties may also grant exemptions from the provisions of this Annex in respect of vehicles which they register and which may enter international traffic:
+1. Contracting Parties may also grant exemptions from the provisions of this Annex in respect of vehicles which they regisand which may eninternational traffic:

 1) By authorizing the use of the colour amber for the front position lamps of motor vehicles and trailers;
 1) As regards the position of lamps on special-purpose vehicles whose external shape is such that the said provisions could not be observed without the use of mounting devices which could easily be damaged or torn off;